 Most local governments provide orientation to their governing bodies in the months following the inaugural meeting.
 Governance principles and responsible conduct are typically included in orientation programs.
-Some local governments go further and provide regular or periodic refresher sessions.
-Education is also identified in many existing codes of conduct as a form of sanction that governing bodies may impose to remedy instances of less-than-responsible conduct.
-A recommendation that the council or board member attend a specified training course, for example, is a feature of some codes.
+Some local governments go further and provide regular or periodic

 Broader Legislative Context